 - DIY when it makes financial sense

-- Make full use of coupons and cashback opportunities
+- Make full use of coupons and cashback programs like Rakuten and TopCashback

-- Get a cheaper apartment or a cheaper cellphone plan
+- Get an affordable apartment or an affordable cellphone plan

 - Bundle services for discounts whenever possible